ppy/osu-wiki/wiki/Tournaments/VTSS/1/en.md

 #### Bracket

-1. Players will automatically be filled into matches with the time being based on the time zones players in.
+1. Players will automatically be filled into matches with the time based on the players' time zones.
 2. Loser's bracket players after Round of 128 will have 3 matches scheduled for them.
 The two matches scheduled are potential matches assuming themselves and the respective player win their previous matches.
 3. Both players may agree to reschedule their match up to a week from their original match date.
 They must post their agreement on the `#reschedules` text channel in the Discord server along with the respective format for rescheduling.
 4. Loser's bracket players can also reschedule their potential loser's bracket matches as well.
 5. Rescheduling is recommended to be done up to **1 day** before the first match from their respective stage starts in order to ensure referees, commentators, and streamers know when the match will occur so they can perform their respective duties.
 6. You will get a notification from your referee that your match is ready 10 - 15 minutes before the schedule.
-Once you are ready please let them know and they will invite you to the lobby.
+Once you are ready, please let them know, and they will invite you to the lobby.
 7. If the referee assigned for the match isn't available or they don't show, the match will be assigned to another referee.
 This will postpone the match by 15 minutes, and if there's still no referee by the given time, the match will be postponed.
 8. Players must be in the lobby up to 15 minutes after the scheduled match time.
 If one player don't show up within that period of time, the player that showed up is given a **win by default**.
-9. Warmup maps must be **less than 4:00** long and may be any star range.
-Don't pick any inappropriate warmup map.
-If there's an issue with the warmup map chosen, the referee must talk to the host and the player may be punished by host discretion.
+9. Warmup maps must be **less than 4:00** long and may be in any star range.
+Don't pick inappropriate warmup maps.
+If there's an issue with the warmup map chosen, the referee must talk to the host and the player may be punished by the host's discretion.
 10. After warmups, both players will do a `!roll` command.
-    - The player with the higher role either chooses to be the one who ban second and pick first or vice versa.
+    - The player with the higher roll either chooses to be the one who ban second and pick first, or vice versa.
     - The player who rolled lower becomes the selection not chosen.
 11. Protect means that no player may ban that map during the bans.
 Ban means that no player may pick that map during the match.
 12. Bans may not double ban a mod (if player 1 already banned HD1, they can't ban HD2 with their second ban, however player 2 still can ban HD2).
 NM is the exception and may be double banned by the same player.